Christmas Closure

 Schools for children with Special Educational Needs

 Some children are unable to attend mainstream schools because they have Special Educational Needs or learning difficulties.
-Local Authorities fund some special schools to meet their needs.
+Local authorities fund some special schools to meet their needs.
 The national curriculum will be followed as far as possible to ensure that the pupils receive the fullest possible education regardless of disability, but they can differentiate the curriculum if applicable.

-Note: Many special schools are independent schools and are not funded by Local Authorities.
+Note: Many special schools are independent schools and are not funded by local authorities.

 Section 316 of the Education Act 1996 states that a child with special educational needs should be educated in a mainstream school, unless a parent indicates that they do not want their child educated in a mainstream school, or it is incompatible with the efficient education of the other children